 Each Nakshatra is divided into four equal parts and each of them is called a Pada.
 There are 27 Nakshatras to be related to 12 Rashis.
 By considering 27 Nakshatras as 108 Padas, 9 Padas account for 1 Rashi.
 A piece of detailed information about the iconography of the Nakshatras has been given in this link.
 The Nakshatra is rich in symbolism and meaning and provides a framework for seeing the relationship of human life to the cosmos.

 The Nakshatra-Rashi chart together with planetary positions including sun and moon generate these 5 elements of Panchang.

 Now that we have understood the basics concepts, here is how my visualisation for the dashboard has been designed.
 The dashboard design has been derived from the concept of the ‘Universe’ and super-imposing the positions of planets on the corresponding places in the Zodiac band in a 2D visual manner.

-- The planetary positions of each planet including Sun and Moon for a particular Gregorian date was collected from here.
-I translated this information on to a map with earth as the centre.
+- The planetary positions of each planet including Sun and Moon for a particular Gregorian date were collected from here.
+I translated this information on to a map with the earth as the center.

 - Zodiac band (Nakshatra and Rashi) is superimposed over the planetary positions.
 You will find that each planet is placed in a distinct zodiac band division.

 - The dashboard further allows the user to explore the various aspects of Panchang.
-The users with first hand information could explore the different models of astrology chart.
+The users with first-hand information could explore the different models of the astrology chart.